Vivienne Malone-Mayes: Early life and education

 Vivienne Lucille Malone was born on February 10, 1932, in Waco, Texas, to Pizarro and Vera Estelle Allen Malone.
 She encountered educational challenges associated with growing up in an African-American community in the South, including racially segregated schools, but the encouragement of her parents, both educators, led her to avidly pursue her own education.

 She graduated from A. J. Moore High School in 1948.
 She entered Fisk University at the age of 16 where she earned a bachelor's degree (1952) and a master's degree (1954).
 Vivienne switched from medicine to mathematics after she began studying under Evelyn Boyd Granville and Lee Lorch.
 Granville was one of the first of five African-American women to earn her Ph.D. in mathematics.

-When she was in grade 6 she would get bullied by teachers and students.
-When she would get a low grade all of the teachers and the students would make stereotypes because of her skin color and the fact that she got a low grade, an example of a stereotype that she got a lot was “ see i told you she would fail all, of those people do.” she would always feel like she had let down everybody together with her being the only black woman in her class and all of her classmates ignoring her made it very difficult for her.